-The three practicum courses are graded 'Pass' or 'Practicum Fail'.
-The results are determined in consultation with supervising individuals.
+The four practicum courses are graded Pass or Fail.
+The results are determined in consultation with Practicum Supervisors.
 Failure in any one practicum course will result in an administrative decision to:

-- Expel the student from the program; or - Provide the opportunity to repeat the practicum one time only under clearly outlined and objectively specified regulations.
+- expel the student from the program; or - provide the opportunity to repeat the practicum one time only under clearly outlined and objectively specified regulations

-St. Mary's University recognizes its responsibility for ensuring that the criteria governing practicum are fully clarified with oncampus and in-school personnel.
-There is frequent and regular contact between the University as represented by the Dean of the Bachelor of Education program, and the school officials regarding expectations, the nature of feedback and grading standards.
-Students are expected to immediately contact the Dean of the BEd program if a personal problem arises which interferes with any aspect of the practicum placement.
+St. Mary's University recognizes its responsibility for ensuring that the criteria governing practica are fully clarified with oncampus and in-school personnel.
+There is frequent and regular contact between the University and the school officials regarding expectations, the nature of feedback and grading standards.
+Students are expected to immediately contact the Practicum Coordinator if a personal problem arises which interferes with any aspect of the practicum placement.